poliquin/brazilnum/README.md

     >>> clean_cpf('968.811.342-58')
     '96881134258'

-Your data source might store CNPJ as an integer, in which case the leading zeros will be missing.
+Your data source might store CNPJ and CEI as integers, in which case leading zeros will be missing.
 You can pad and validate these numbers in one step:

     >>> from brazilnum.cnpj import pad_cnpj